Integrating a placement year into your degree is a great way of developing skills and gaining a better understanding of

 Guides and advice

 The following resources include advice, case studies and employer profiles:

 Careers Service Placement Year

 Work experience has never been more important.
 A placement year is an opportunity to get in depth experience, with continued support from the University.

-Undergraduate students have the option to undertake a 9-12 month work placement, managed by the Careers Service.
+Undergraduate students have the option to undertake a 9-12 month work placement, managed either by the Careers Service, or your school.
 This would take place after your penultimate year of study, extending your degree programme by one year.

 By undertaking our placement year, you will be signing up to complete a 120 credit, year long module with the Careers Service.
 You are responsible for finding and securing a placement, but you will be supported by the Careers Service throughout the process.